smariotti/TrophyHuntMod/README.MD

 	CashApp: $ARCHYCooper
 	PayPal: https://www.paypal.com/paypalme/expertarchy

+`/trophyscale`

+	This allows the user to scale the trophy sizes (1.0 is default) for better readability at some screen resolutions.

+*Experimental F5 Console Command*

+`trophyrush`

+	Experimental F5 console command `trophyrush` at the main menu, which enables Trophy Rush Mode.
+		- Trophy Rush mode causes every enemy that WOULD drop a Trophy to drop a Trophy 100% of the time.
+This was suggested by @FizzyP as a potential new trophy hunt contest type so it's in there for experimentation.
+		- This can only be enabled at the Main Menu via the F5 console
+		- Unfound Trophies will be colored RED in the hud to indicate Trophy Rush is enabled.
+		- NOTE!
+This is the ONLY feature of TrophyHuntMod which modifies the behavior of Valheim.
+Please use with caution!

 ## Known issues

 ## Feature Requests

 - Report score and trophies to the valheim.help tracker during runs
 - Kr4ken92 - I also think it would be nice to have such a feature that display the number of creature killed vs the number of trophy obtained (ex: stone golem killed 1000 / Trophy obtained 1) with a command like trophystats
+- JLPL - Add console command to show/hide the trophy icons at the bottom of the screen

 ## Where to Find
 You can find the github at: https://github.com/smariotti/TrophyHuntMod